HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ## Background:

-To give a little background, RCTs are grounded in many different areas of research, but primarily biomedical research, while AI is grounded in data and computation.
+To give a little background, RCTs are conducted in many different areas of research (I'm mostly familiar with biomedical research, so I'll stick to that) while AI is grounded in data and computation.
 That said, both have incredible parallels from start to finish.
 As both are high-stakes attempts to improve human lives, the consequences - if these not designed and executed well - can impact humans in a negative way.
 To ensure fairness, efficacy, safety, and transparency, both must contend with consequences of bias, oversight, unintended harm, and both must be planned and implemented well.
 RCTs have been under the scrutiny of the FDA for years therefore, the regulatory compliance is well established.
 AI products are only beginning the journey.
 Whereas RCTs are executed under a myriad of rules and regulations, AI is only beginning to anticipate problems and design oversight.
 This is where the difference is.

-## Preliminary Comparison of Steps: Clinical Trial vs. Responsible AI Design
+## List of Steps and the Fundamental Thematic Parallels: Clinical Trial vs. Responsible AI Design

 | Clinical Trial Design               | Responsible AI Design                  |
 | ----------------------------------- | -------------------------------------- |